ViperScience/Viper25519/readme.md

 * [Botan-2](https://botan.randombit.net/)

-The provided Docker file demonstrates how to build and install the required dependencies and Cmake find scripts are also provided.
+The provided Docker file demonstrates how to build and install the required dependencies.
+Additionally, the library provides a Cmake find script for Botan-2.

 ## Related Projects